vbarinova/vbarinova.github.io/index.md

 <hr>

 <h2><a name="h1">Graphic Design</a></h2>
-<i>These are my graphic design works during my employment at UCIrvine as a student assistant.
+<i>These are my graphic design works during my employment at UCIrvine while a student.
 The brochure designs are shown as 3D-generated demos I made during the production.</i><br>
 <i>I have also designed the website logo for the <b><a href="https://sites.uci.edu/ucinspire/">UCInspire program</a>.</b></i>
 <img src="images/title_ucinspire.png" alt="UCInspire logo">
 <img src="images/demo_inspire.png"><br>